Practical knowledge2025-07-01T12:04:29+02:00

 How does the practical driving test work?

-The practical driving test usually lasts 30-45 minutes, during which a driving examiner (police officer or civilian driving examiner) takes the place of the instructor and observes the student's ability to drive the car safely through traffic.
+The practical driving test usually lasts 30-45 minutes, during which a driving examiner takes the driving instructor's place and observes the learner's ability to drive the car safely through traffic.

-The purpose of the driving test is for the examiner to assess whether the trainee has acquired the knowledge, skills and behaviour that are set as objectives for the driving training and that are a condition for being issued a driving licence.
+The purpose of the driving test is for the examiner to assess whether the trainee has acquired the knowledge, skills and behavior that are set as objectives for the driving training and which are a condition for obtaining a driving license.

-The test begins with a check of the candidate's identity (remember passport or baptismal certificate), and usually an examination of the vehicle's equipment.
+The test begins with a check of the candidate's identity (remember passport or birth certificate), and usually an examination of the vehicle equipment.

 When can I take the practical driving test?